+In order to broaden senior management accountability for company-wide financial and strategic goals and to emphasize the long-term performance of Euronet, in 2011 the Board adopted, and Stockholders approved, the Executive Annual Incentive Plan for certain members of senior and executive management, including the Named Executive Officers.
+That plan was applicable throughout 2015 and a revised version of that plan, as described in Proposal 4, is being submitted to the stockholders for approval at the Annual Meeting.
 In determining annual non-equity incentive compensation, the Compensation Committee considers the overall performance of Euronet and the individual performance of each executive officer.
 In measuring individual performance, the Compensation Committee measures the level of responsibility of an executive officer against his base salary and other elements of compensation to determine whether overall compensation is sufficient to retain and motivate highly qualified individuals.

-The Executive Annual Incentive Plan, which was last approved by Stockholders in 2011, covers officers holding the office of Vice President and above.
-Non-equity incentive compensation to executive officers is closely correlated to Euronet's financial performance.
-The Compensation Committee seeks to establish challenging and aggressive performance goals for executive management incentive plans.
-In December 2013, the Compensation Committee established 2014 incentive targets for Messrs.
-Brown, Caponecchi and Weller based on predetermined Cash EPS targets.
-For Messrs.
-Bianchi and Fountas, 2014 incentive targets consisted of achieving predetermined adjusted operating income targets of the Money Transfer and Europe EFT divisions, respectively, under the Executive Annual Incentive Plan.
-For 2014, Messrs.
-Brown, Caponecchi and Weller were entitled to receive annual incentive compensation based on the achievement of predetermined threshold, target and maximum Cash EPS objectives.
-Cash EPS of \$2.17, \$2.27 or \$2.37 would result in a payout as a percentage of base salary of 60%, 120% or 250%, respectively, for Mr. Brown and 37.5%, 75% or 150%, respectively, for Messrs.
-Caponecchi and Weller.
-The threshold, target and maximum Cash EPS objectives for 2014 represent a 6%, 11% and 16% increase over Cash EPS of \$2.04 for 2013, respectively.
+The Executive Annual Incentive Plan covers officers holding the office of Vice President and above.
+Non-equity incentive compensation to executive officers applies Company-wide performance criteria, as well as divisional performance metrics that executives directly influence, to ensure a link between annual performance and actual incentive payments.
+The performance measures used in the annual incentive program relate to Company-wide performance or divisional performance depending on the Named Executive Officer's position and scope of responsibility.
+In December 2014, the Compensation Committee established 2015 incentive targets for Messrs.
+Brown and Weller based on predetermined adjusted cash EPS targets on a constant currency basis.
+Fountas, Caponecchi and Bianchi, 2015 incentive targets consisted of achieving predetermined adjusted operating income targets on a constant currency basis of the respective divisions which they manager, under the Executive Annual Incentive Plan.

+For 2015, Messrs.
+Brown and Weller were entitled to receive annual incentive compensation based on the achievement of predetermined threshold, target and maximum adjusted cash EPS objectives.
+Adjusted cash EPS of \$2.79, \$2.92 or \$3.05 would result in a payout as a percentage of base salary of 62.5%, 125% or 250%, respectively, for Mr. Brown and 37.5%, 75% or 150%, respectively, for Mr. Weller.
+The threshold, target and maximum adjusted cash EPS objectives for 2015 represent an 8%, 13% and 18% increase over cash EPS of \$2.59 for 2014, respectively.

-Mr. Bianchi was entitled to receive 33%, 66% or 100% of his base salary based on the Money Transfer division achieving adjusted operating income of \$43.0 million, \$45.0 million or \$47.0 million, respectively.
+Mr. Fountas was entitled to receive 37.5%, 75% or 150% of his base salary based on the Europe EFT division achieving operating income of \$85.8 million, \$92.0 million or \$97.5 million, respectively.

-Mr. Fountas was entitled to receive 33%, 66% or 100% of his base salary based on the Europe EFT division achieving operating income of \$65.0 million, \$68.0 million or \$71.0 million, respectively.
+Mr. Caponecchi was entitled to receive 37.5%, 75% or 150% of his base salary based on the epay segment and Asia Pacific EFT division achieving combined adjusted operating income of \$75.0 million, \$78.6 million or \$82.8 million, respectively.